 Why the Test is Performed

-- Low back pain that does not get better after treatment
+- Low back or pelvic pain that does not get better after treatment

 - Leg weakness, numbness, or other symptoms that do not improve or get worse